All Episodes

 How can you not tell us who did the silicon?

-Ailing Cuban leader, Fidel Castro, very grave condition after three failed operations and complications from an intestinal infection.
+Ailing Cuban leader Fidel Castro, very grave condition after three failed operations and complications from an intestinal infection.

-Um, I hope I'm pronouncing país, cited two unnamed sources from the Gregorio Moranin Hospital in the Spanish capital of Madrid.
+This from a Spanish newspaper today, the newspaper El Pace, I hope I'm pronouncing Pais, cited two unnamed sources from the Gregorio Maranon Hospital in the Spanish capital of Madrid.

 The city employs the surgeon who flew to Cuba in December to treat Castro.

-Castro had diverticulitis.
+Apparently what happened there, Castro had diverticulitis.

-A diverticulitis, I mean, it's not life-threatening.
+Diverticulitis, I mean, it's not life-threatening.

-It's it's it's life-changing, but it's not life-threatening.
+It's life-changing, but it's not life-threatening.

-But the point is, very grave condition now may not survive this, uh if all this is true.
+Now may not survive this if all this is true.

 Three surgeries and all done by Spanish doctors.